Pound the Alarm

-"Pound the Alarm" is a song by Trinidadian-American rapper Nicki Minaj, serving as the fourth single from her second studio album, Pink Friday: Roman Reloaded (2012).
+"Pound the Alarm" is a song by rapper Nicki Minaj.
+It was released on June 12, 2012, by Young Money, Cash Money, and Universal Republic as the fourth single from her second album, Pink Friday: Roman Reloaded (2012).
 The song was written by RedOne, Carl Falk, Rami Yacoub, Bilal Hajji, and Achraf Jannusi, with co-writing credits from Minaj, and production was handled by RedOne, Falk, and Yacoub.
 Despite the song not winning the poll where Minaj and her label asked fans to pick the next single from her album, the label went ahead and released "Pound the Alarm" due to a large number of airplay requests for the song.

-Musically, "Pound the Alarm" is a Eurodance song that talks about having a good time and partying all night, as well as going to festivals/carnivals as the music video portrays.
+Musically, "Pound the Alarm" is a techno song that talks about having a good time and partying all night, as well as going to festivals/carnivals as the music video portrays.
 The song reached the top ten in Australia, Canada, Finland, Ireland, Israel, New Zealand, and the United Kingdom and in top twenty in Mexico and France.
 In the United States, the song peaked at number 15 on the Billboard Hot 100, and number one on the US Hot Dance Club Songs chart.

 The accompanying music video was shot in her native birth country, Trinidad and Tobago, and features Minaj performing at a national Trinidad and Tobago Carnival as well as dancing from locals of the country.
 The music video received positive reviews, with many enjoying the fun atmosphere.
 The song was featured on Minaj's Pink Friday: Reloaded Tour.
 The song is included in the game Just Dance 2014.
 It is also one of the select songs available on the demo version.